When Billy Wilder first previewed The Lost Weekend audiences howled with laughter.

 It all seemed to be a part of the Second Great Awakening.
 The power of the individual to move masses and affect change.
 Temperance didn’t stamp out drinking completely but it did a decent job of curbing the excess and at least starting to change the mindset.

-Whatever momentum they had ended with the Civil War.
-Americans by the 1870′ s were back to epidemic levels.
+Whatever momentum the Temperance Movement had ended with the Civil War.
+Americans by the 1870′ s were back to drinking at epidemic levels.
 In response individuals, businesses and organizations across the board came together in order to stem the tide.
 While there were places that passed ordinances and many people took the pledge it wasn’t enough.

 If temperance was an issue of national importance than something had to be done at the highest levels.